-- Small line-work pieces – one to two days.
+- Small line-work pieces – keep the cling film on for one to two days.

-- Palm size pieces – two to three days.
+- Palm-size pieces – keep the cling film on for two to three days.

 You should change the cling film, clean the tattoo and replace it with fresh cling film at least three times throughout the day and before going to bed.